fosslight/fosslight-guide-en/yocto/README.md

     - OSS information per package outputs OSS Name (Recipe name), OSS Version, LICENSE, and Download Location based on the metadata defined in the Recipe.

 - **⚠️ Note**
     - For images mounted on the target other than the rootfs image (e.g., kernel, bootloader), the script does not output OSS information.
-Users must manually add OSS information to the OSS Report for these.
+Users must manually add OSS information to the FOSSLight Report for these.

 <br><br>